Visiting a Physician

-Very soon after becoming enrolled in a health care plan, you will receive a plastic card with a microchip, which resembles a credit card.
-As with a credit card, it is important that you sign on the back as soon as you get it.
+Soon after enrolling in a health care plan, you will receive a health insurance card (Gesundheitskarte) with a microchip and passport photo, which resembles a credit card.
 You will be asked to present this card every time you visit a health care provider.
 For most treatments, including all basic care and check-ups, you needn’t pay any additional fees.

 Potentially, one of the most frustrating aspects of living in a foreign country is not being able to communicate with your doctor in your own language.
-Don’t worry: most doctors in Germany have a basic level of English, but not all receptionists.
+Most doctors in Germany have a basic command of English, but not all receptionists.
 Nevertheless, in most offices there should be at least one employee who can handle the details of your visit.
-If you are looking for English-speaking doctors and dentists in Germany, you should contact:
+If you are looking for English-speaking doctors and dentists in the Rhein-Main region, you should contact:

-- The American Women's Club of the Taunus maintains a list based on members' experiences, but to access the list you should be a member.
-Tel: 06171 - 580 835, www.awctaunus.org
+American International Women‘s Club of the Taunus maintains a list based on members‘ experiences, but to access the list you should be a member.

-- The British Club of the Taunus puts new members in contact with existing local members to recommend doctors, dentists, etc. www.british-club.de
+British Club of Taunus puts new members in contact with existing local members to recommend doctors, dentists, etc.

-Should you suddenly need treatment outside the regular working hours for most doctors, try calling your own doctor: he may have a recorded message telling you how he can be reached.
-If this fails, you should call the Emergency Doctors’ Service (ärztlicher Notdienst).
-These emergency telephone numbers depend on where you live (see separate section on emergency telephone numbers).
-These services offer considerable advice as to where you can go and, in some cases, even dispatch a physician to your home.
+Should you suddenly need treatment outside the regular working hours for most doctors, try calling your own doctor: He may have a recorded message telling you how he can be reached.
+If this fails, you should call the Emergency Service (ärztlicher Notdienst).
+These emergency telephone numbers depend on where you live.
+These services offer considerable advice as to what you should do and, in some cases, even dispatch a physician to your home.
 However, if your problem appears to be very serious, even life threatening, you should call the police or the fire department.